ReXeR00/Danish-Income-by-Ancestry--INDKP109-/README.md

 same filters, but ENHED = 110 (thousand DKK)

-FOLK1C scaffolding is present but not used in the main pipeline yet.
+FOLK1C scaffolding is present and reserved for future country-level extensions.

 Notes & assumptions

-Per-capita: Because ENHED = 121 is DKK/person, no manual division is needed.
+Per-capita: ENHED = 121 already yields DKK/person, so no manual division is needed.

-Latest year: Income data are published with a lag; we default to year - 1.
+Latest year: Income data are published with a lag; we default to year − 1.

-Forecasts: Simple time-trend models; use results as illustrative, not official projections.
+Forecasts: Simple time-trend models; results are illustrative (not official projections).

 License & data attribution
 Code: MIT (see LICENSE).

 Data: © Statistics Denmark, StatBank Denmark.
 Reuse allowed under CC BY 4.0 with source attribution.
 Suggested credit:

 “Source: Statistics Denmark — StatBank Denmark (table INDKP109), accessed YYYY-MM-DD.”